rheera/expenses-app/README.md

 - [x] Build routes and their pages
 - [x] Add MongoDB backend and connect it to Remix with Prisma
-- [ ] Validate Form data on server and client side to send to database
+- [x] Validate Form data on server and client side to send to database
+- [x] Add auth

 ## Stretch Goals